muarshad01/Scala_Programming/section_3_oop_in_scala.md

 #### Scala companions
 * can access each other's private members
-* Scala is more OO than Java
+* Scala is more OO than Java!

 #### Scala applications
 ```scala